farrandi/dsci_562_regression_2/lecture_5.md

   - `n.censor`: number of censored subjects at time `time`
   - `estimate`: proportion of subjects still alive at time `time`

+##### Restricted Mean Survival Time

+- The Kaplan Meier estimate does not always drop to 0 (ideally it should)
+  - It does not drop to 0 if largest observed time is censored
+  - fix: drop the zero at largest observed time -> results in **restricted mean survival time**

 #### Cox Proportional Hazards Model

+- Semi-parametric model
+  - define systematic part of the model (like GLM)
+  - do not assume a distribution for the survival time

 $$\lambda(t|X_{i,1},...,X_{i,p}) = \lambda_0(t) e^{\beta_1 X_{i,1} + ... + \beta_p X_{i,p}}$$